prirai/laravel-social-media/README-PKI.md

 4. **Cookie-Based Key Management:** After uploading or generating a private key, it is stored in a cookie for the current session (2 hours), eliminating the need to re-upload the key for each message.

+5. **Security on Logout:** Private keys are automatically cleared from cookies when a user logs out or their session expires.

 ## Technical Implementation

 ### Key Components